-Sampling Time: Mid growth, just as the plant is beginning to head.
+Sampling Time: Mid growth when the plants are beginning to head.

-Plant Part Youngest mature wrapper leaf.
+Plant Part Youngest mature upper leaves.

 Collect From:

 Quantity per Sample: 20 - 30 leaves.

 Recommended Tests: Basic Plant (BP), Molybdenum (Mo).

 Comments: To help diagnose an obvious problem, leaves showing the first signs of the distinctive symptoms should be collected as soon as abnormalities appear.
 If sampling outside the normal sampling time it is useful to take a second sample of similar, healthy leaves from nearby unaffected plants for analysis as a comparative standard.